 No matter where they are, passengers can call upon ground or flight staff for assistance.
 Anyone requiring special assistance - for instance, disabled people or children traveling alone - will receive the help they need.

-Disabled passengers or people requiring medical help can get special assistance, for instance, if they cannot climb stairs and need a wheelchair, or if they are blind and cannot find they way through the airport alone.
+Disabled passengers or people requiring medical help can get special assistance, for instance, if they cannot climb stairs and need a wheelchair, or if they are blind and cannot find their way through the airport alone.
 Seriously ill passengers can even travel in a sickbed.

 Children Traveling Alone